 Switching your debt over to a HELOC and removing your smaller accounts will definitely change the balance of your credit line availability versus the balances owed.
 In many cases, the HELOC size will reshape the picture of your credit report and score if you get rid of your old accounts.
 However, you need to make sure the balance owed on your HELOC doesn’t start creeping over 10 percent of your total credit line.
 If it does, the credit score on your report will start to drop.

-Risks With Relying Only on HELOCs
+Risks of Relying on HELOCs

 HELOCs can be closed with little or no notice by lenders.
 This can create a sudden problem for those who rely on HELOCs for ongoing financing.
 Many lenders will close lines if they feel that the home the line is based on has dropped enough in equity to make the line an unsupportable risk in default.